0 to 60 mph

-The time it takes a vehicle to accelerate from 0 to 60 miles per hour (0 to 97 km/h or 0 to 27 m/s), often said as just "zero to sixty", is a commonly used performance measure for automotive acceleration in the United States and the United Kingdom.
+The time it takes a vehicle to accelerate from 0 to 60 miles per hour (97 km/h or 27 m/s), often said as just "zero to sixty" or "nought to sixty", is a commonly used performance measure for automotive acceleration in the United States and the United Kingdom.
 In the rest of the world, 0 to 100 km/h (0 to 62.1 mph) is used.

-Present production model performance cars are capable of going from 0 to 60 mph in under 5 seconds, while some exotic supercars can do 0 to 60 mph in between 2 and 3 seconds.
+Present production model performance cars are often capable of going from 0 to 60 mph in under 5 seconds, while some sports cars and electric vehicles can do 0 to 60 mph in between 2 and 3 seconds.
 Motorcycles have been able to achieve these figures with sub-500cc since the 1990s.
 The fastest automobile in 2015 was the Porsche 918 Spyder, which is a hybrid vehicle that takes 2.2 seconds to accelerate from 0 to 60 mph.
-In June 2021, the Tesla Model S was measured to accelerate from 0 to 60 mph in 1.98 seconds, not including first foot of rollout.
+In June 2021, the Tesla Model S Plaid was measured to accelerate from 0 to 60 mph in 1.98 seconds, not including the first foot of rollout.

+History

+The invention and popularization of 0 to 60 mph times as a metric for measuring a car's performance has been credited by some sources to automotive writer Tom McCahill, who started publishing 0-60 mph times in 1946 while writing for the magazine Mechanix Illustrated.